jitsi/handbook/docs/devops-guide/reservation.md

 * "reservations_api_should_retry_for_code" as a function that takes an HTTP response code and returns true if the API call should be retried.
 By default, retries are done for 5XX responses.
 Timeouts are never retried, and HTTP call failures are always retried.
+* "reservations_enable_max_occupants" to enable integration with mod_muc_max_occupants.
+If this is set to `true`, and if the API response payload includes a "max_occupants" value, then that value will be set as the max occupancy limit for that specific room.

 ```
     --- The following are all optional